harens/depythel/docs/source/test.rst

 Testing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Adquate testing helps to ensure that the code base works as intended.
+To carry this out, unit tests were written to test the individual components.

 Some of the reasons unit testing was chosen include [1]_:

 - If code needs to be refactored, the tests can be reused.